 A tornado is a narrow, violently rotating column of air that extends from a thunderstorm to the ground.
 About 1,200 tornadoes hit the U.S. yearly.
 The strength of tornadoes is measured using the Enhanced Fujita (EF) Scale.
-The scale categorizes the inte
+The scale categorizes the inte sity of tornadoesby using six categories EF0 to EF6 based upon the estimated wind speeds and damage that theyause.
+The six categories of the EF Scale, associated wind speeds and damages are listed in Table 11.

-Table 11: Enhanced Fujita Scale Tornado Category Wind Speed Estimate (Miles Per Hour) Potential Damage EF0 65 - 85 Minor damage.
+Table 11: Enhanced Fujita Scale

+Tornado Category

+Wind Speed Estimate

+(Miles Per Hour)

+Potential Damage EF0

+Minor damage.
 Peels surface off some roofs; some damage to gutters or siding; branches broken off trees; shallow-rooted trees pushed over.
 Confirmed tornadoes with no reported damage.

+EF1

-EF1 86 - 110 Moderate damage.
+Moderate damage.
 Roofs severely stripped; mobile homes overturned or badly damaged; loss of exterior doors; windows and other glass broken.